 Sometimes when you begin a journal entry, you don’t know what you’ll write about until the words begin flowing.
 You might not know where your thoughts are going, even if you’re using a journal prompt.
 The prompt inspires you to begin writing, but once feelings and memories are stirred, your writing takes a new direction.

 Finding an unexpected topic can be a positive experience for journalers.
 You may not realize something has upset or worried you until you begin writing.
 Allowing your thoughts to flow without interruption, concerns, or judgment allows you to better understand what you are truly thinking and feeling below the surface.
-It also can help you emotionally process these feelings and determine independently how to cope with them.
+Emotional journaling also can help you process these feelings and determine independently how to cope with them.

 2. Empowers You